Methods of free probability: 10a. Circular variables

+We have seen so far that free probability theory leads to a remarkable free analogue of the CLT, with the limiting measure being the Wigner semicircle law.
+This is certainly something very interesting, theoretically speaking, and by reminding the fact that the Wigner laws appear in connection with many fundamental questions in mathematics, in relation with random walks on graphs, with Lie groups, and with random matrices as well, there are certainly many things to be done, as a continuation of this.

-Our first purpose here will be that of extending this diagram to the right, with a free analogue of the complex central limiting theorem (CCLT), adding to the classical CCLT, and providing us with free analogues $\Gamma_t$ of the complex Gaussian laws $G_t$.
+However, no hurry, and we will do this slowly.
+As a first objective, which is something quite straightforward, now that we have a free CLT, we would like to have as well a free analogue of the complex central limiting theorem (CCLT), adding to the classical CCLT, and providing us with free analogues $\Gamma_t$ of the complex Gaussian laws $G_t$.

-This will be something quite technical, and in order to get started, let us begin by recalling the theory of the complex Gaussian laws $G_t$ and of the CCLT, developed at various places in the previous chapters.
-To start with, we have the following definition:
+This will be something quite technical, and in order to get started, let us begin by recalling the theory of the complex Gaussian laws $G_t$.
+We first have:

 \begin{definition} The complex Gaussian law of parameter $t>0$ is

 where $a,b$ are independent, each following the law $g_t$. \end{definition}

 There are many things that can be said about these laws, simply by adapting the known results from the real case, regarding the usual normal laws $g_t$.
 As a first such result, the above measures form convolution semigroups: